What training is required to charter a Powerboat?

 How much does it cost to charter?

-A single day charter starts at £350.
+A single day charter starts at £350 (off season rate).
 This allows you to take 5 passengers (6 people in total), includes lifejackets for everyone on board, and all other safety equipment.
 Additional fees may apply for premium dates (bank holidays etc), and discounts are available for multiple day bookings.
+Please note that in addition to the charter fee we required a £1500 fully refundable damage deposit at time of booking to fulfil our insurance obligations.
 Please contact us with your requirements for pricing.

 How do I book the boat?